 And you can cure it as you would any other fear you’ve conquered in your life.

 You can face it.

-Check out our five top tips for facing your language anxiety in the easiest and most pain-free way possible:
+Check out our seven top tips for facing your language anxiety in the easiest and most pain-free way possible:

 Think about why you’re learning a language, and how it will help you reach your goals.
 This will motivate you to keep studying.
 Why not set yourself some goals to track your achievements?

 Learning a language is a marathon, not a sprint.
 Everyone learns at their own pace – so if there’s a language topic you’re struggling with, give yourself the time and space to go over it with fresh eyes.

 If you need to make a call or see someone, think about what you want to say.
 Practise sentences in your head and even note down some key words on a piece of paper, so you have them in front of you if you forget.

 Communicating in any language is about getting your ideas across, not about being ‘perfect’.
 Everyone makes errors here and there, even in their native tongue!
 The more mistakes you make, the quicker you’ll learn.
 Remember: no-one will judge you.
 In fact, they will appreciate your efforts to speak to them.